NhoaKing-Tech/jarvis-streamdeck/README.md

 - `ExecStart` - Path to `main.sh`

 **Note about config.env loading:**
-The `EnvironmentFile` directive makes environment variables available to the systemd service.
+The `EnvironmentFile` field makes environment variables available to the systemd service.
 Additionally, `main.sh` sources the config file, and the Python application also loads it automatically at startup.
 This redundancy ensures configuration is available regardless of how jarvis is run (systemd service, manual execution, etc.).

 **Why the 10-second sleep?**
 The `ExecStartPre=/bin/sleep 10` gives the system time to fully boot before jarvis starts.
 Otherwise, sometimes the StreamDeck isn't ready yet and jarvis fails to start.
 I learned this the hard way after jarvis kept failing on boot, and I tried various things before realizing a simple delay fixed it.